jagotu/BACIL/thesis_text/thesis_text.md

 }
 ```

-On the BACIL side, we used `System.nanoTime()`, saving a value on start and the substracting it from the value on end.
-Combining with the console writing capabilities, this is what our final harness looked like (`DoCalculation` and the iteration count being replaced as necessary):
+On the BACIL side, we use `System.nanoTime()`, saving a value on start and the substracting it from the value on end.
+Combining with the console writing capabilities, this is what our final harness looks like (`DoCalculation` and the iteration count being replaced as necessary):

 ```C#
 static void report(int iteration, long ticks, int result)